 Notes

-- This recipe is not one that you can safely can for long-term storage.
-It is a fridge jam (or freezer jam) meant to only last up to two weeks in the fridge or 2 months in the freezer before being moved to the fridge for use.
+- This jam is not suitable for long-term canning; it's a fridge or freezer jam.
+It can last for up to two weeks in the fridge or 2 months in the freezer before being moved to the fridge for use.

 Comments